 The Council continues to monitor and measure its pension liability and make changes to cash contributions as part of the regular assessment made by an independent actuary.
-A scheduled triennial valuation of the Pension Fund as at 31 March 2017 was undertaken during 2017/18 and the results were presented to the Pension Fund Committee in February 2018.
-It showed that the Pension Fund is valued at £450m and is 90% funded, with a deficit of £52m.
-Further detail can be found in the 2017/18 Annual Report and Accounts.
+A scheduled triennial valuation of the Pension Fund as at 31 March 2017 was undertaken during 2017/18 and the results were presented to the Pension Fund Committee in February 2018, following an Employers Forum on the subject on 23 January 2018.